 I am grateful to be a Biracial American traveler, so I can help challenge foreigners on what it means to look like an American.
 I am 100% American— and I am biracial.
 These two qualities coincide for this American gal.

-About Kimberly: Originally from Texas, Kimberly is a full time traveler and digital nomad that has traveled extensively throughout Europe.
+Originally from Texas, Kimberly is a full time traveler and digital nomad that has traveled extensively throughout Europe.
 She runs her own travel blog, Kim Crosses Borders, where she hopes to inspire others to go beyond their own borders.
 During her free time, she likes to try making local food from the countries she visits.